 Article by Dr Manasa

 The concept of ‘Pashu Ayurveda’ or the ancient veterinary science points towards a ‘comprehensive man-animal relation’ which existed in olden days.
 Animal has always been a good accompaniment of man since ages.
+Man has used animals and domesticated them for various uses like obtaining food products, farming, transportation etc.

 The pre-historic man, the art and graduation of befriending animals – The pre-historic man used to be a wanderer.
 He used to make a living by hunting animals and birds.
 Gradually he changed his life style as he made settlements.
 He developed a good equation with animals and birds and developed a close association with them.
 Many of the animals became his pets.
 Animals became the wealth of ancient Aryans.
 They were used for farm work and also to pull vehicles.
 Elephants and horses were used extensively in warfare.